What We Do

 The primary area of administration and the most financially consuming of Curling Canada’s responsibilities are championships.
-On an annual basis, Curling Canada sanctions and conducts 8 national curling championship events.
-Approximately 15,000 competitive curlers from all provinces and territories enter play at the curling club level with the hopes of becoming one of the Canadian Champions crowned annually.
+On an annual basis, Curling Canada sanctions and conducts nine national curling championship events.
+Approximately 15,000 competitive curlers from all provinces and territories enter play at the curling club level with the hopes of becoming one of the Canadian champions crowned annually.

-- The Scotties Tournament of Hearts (Canadian Women’s Curling Championship)
+- Scotties Tournament of Hearts (Canadian Women’s Curling Championship)

-- M&M Meat Shops Canadian Juniors (Canadian Junior Men’s and Women’s Curling Championships)
+- New Holland Canadian Junior Men’s and Women’s Curling Championships

-- Canadian Senior Men’s and Women’s Curling Championships
+- Everest Canadian Senior Men’s and Women’s Curling Championships

 - Canadian Mixed Curling Championship